babarrett/qmk_firmware/keyboards/butterstick/keymaps/tomas/README.md

 const struct Chord chord_0 PROGMEM = {H_TOP1, QWERTY, &state_0, &counter_0, KC_Q, 0, function_0};
 ```

 All chords have to be added to `list_of_chord` array that gets regularly scanned and processed.
+The function doesn't actually activate on all state changes, there are a few more like `IDLE` (nothing is currently happening to the chord) or `IN_ONE_SHOT` (the chord is one shot and is currently locked).
+Those are all necessary for internal use only.
+The ones you have to worry about are

+* `ACTIVATED`: Analogous to a key being pressed (this includes repeated presses for tap-dance)
+* `DEACTIVATED`: Analogous to a key being depressed (also can be repeated)
+* `FINISHED`: Happens if the chord got deactivated and then the dance timer expired.
+* `FINISHED_FROM_ACTIVE`: Happens if the chord was active when the dance timer expired Meaning you at least once activated the chord and then kept holding it down.
+Useful to recognize taps and holds.
+* `RESTART`: The dance is done.
+Happens immediately after `FINISHED` or on chord deactivation from `FINISHED_FROM_ACTIVE`.
+Anything you have to do to get the chord into `IDLE` mode happens here.

 ### Macros